RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Conclusion

 \section{Conclusion}

-In this paper, a mode selection algorithm for D2D enabled heterogeneous network has been proposed based on a two-level AHP which combines the service requirements of application classes along with RSRP values of different modes to select the best possible option (i.e., LTE only, NR only, LTE via D2D and NR via D2D).
-Simulation results show that our proposed algorithm outperforms three existing widely accepted related works in terms of the major KPIs for all three slices, i.e., eMBB, uRLLc mMTc.
+We have proposed a mode selection algorithm for D2D enabled heterogeneous network by integrating a two-level AHP with a RL based method.
+The AHP part accounts the service requirements of application classes along with RSRP values of different modes to select the best possible option (i.e., LTE only, NR only, LTE via D2D and NR via D2D).
+On the other hand, the RL part chooses best possible weights for AHP to optimize slice specific KPIs, depending on the prevailing wireless environment.
+Simulation results show that our proposed algorithm outperforms three widely accepted related work in terms of the major KPIs for all three slices.
+Moreover, our results show that the RL+AHP outperforms the existing DRL based approaches in terms of CPU usage when the number of criteria is reasonably low ($<6$).